-The cast bronze statue of the Annunciation was sculpted by Seán Crampton in 1995 in his workshop at Rookery Farm, Calne, whilst he was a parishioner of Saint Edmund’s.
+The cast bronze statue of the Annunciation was sculpted by Seán Crampton in 1995 in his workshop at Rookery Farm, Calne, whilst he was a parishioner here at Saint Edmund’s.

 Mary is shown, arms aloft, sitting on a bench which serves to signify a bridge between heaven and earth.
-This significance is further alluded to in the rail at the back of the bench or bridge which is the form of a “Torii” or Japanese gate found at the entrance to a Shinto shine marking the transition from the profane to the sacred.
+This significance is further alluded to in the rail at the back of the bench or bridge which is the form of a Torii or Japanese gate found at the entrance to Shinto shines, marking the transition from the profane to the sacred.

 In 1999 the year of Seán’s death, the then Parish Priest, Father Michael Robertson invited the parish to consider ways of marking the forthcoming millennium in the year 2000.
 In addition to the signing of the parish “Covenant with the Poor” it was agreed that this bronze statue of the Annunciation should be purchased for the church.